 Down a laneway in Ballarat is a hidden gem that inspires a true sense of community at its best.

 It was not the best day for a walk as it was bitterly cold, with the wind-chill factor making it difficult to walk because we were freezing.
-But we persevered and eventually found the Food is Free Laneway.
+But we persevered and eventually found the Food Is Free Laneway.

 We didn’t meet Lou but chatted to the volunteer who was manning the laneway and keeping things in order.
 She told us that a team of volunteers help out at the site.
-This is important as people will want to drop off, for example eggs, but only fresh veggies, fruit and herbs can be accepted.
+This is important as people will want to drop off, for example eggs, but only fresh veggies, fruits, and herbs can be accepted.

-The Food is Free Laneway is a unique project for sustainably managing excess food, assisting those less advantaged, and building community through collaboration.
+The Food Is Free Laneway is a unique project for sustainably managing excess food, assisting those less advantaged, and building community through collaboration.
 It is a credit to Lou and the volunteers, who donate their time to this community initiative.
-It is also a credit to the Ballarat community who have embraced Food is Free.
+It is also a credit to the Ballarat community who have embraced Food Is Free.

 As we were leaving, a lady arrived to drop off some vegetables.
 We were off to find hot soup.

 Disclaimer: This post contains no affiliate links.
 All views and opinions are my own and non-sponsored.
-All photos are my own and remain a copyright of Joanna Rath.
+All photos are my own and remain the copyright of Just Me Travel.